 Step 6: begin your career transition

 Utilize the mentors and career services department at your coding bootcamp.
 If you are unsure of what a program may offer in the way of career transition, ask questions and seek help.
 It is worth noting that some bootcamp programs offer a job guarantee, where students are guaranteed a job within a certain number of months of graduation, or receive a full or partial refund of their program.
 See what your options are, read alumni reviews, and make sure and crack open your portfolio to start interviewing today.

-Need financing to pay for your coding bootcamp?
-Visit Climb Credit today to learn about our loan options!
+Need financing for your coding bootcamp?
+Visit Climb Credit today to learn about our payment options!

 SwitchUp does not endorse loans originated by Climb InvestCo, LLC, and Climb InvestCo, LLC is not affiliated with SwitchUp.